-All services received in exchange for the grant of any share-based payment are measured at their fair values on the grant date and is recognised as an employee expense, in the profit or loss with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
-The increase in equity recognised in connection with share-based payment transaction is presented as a and other explanatory information to the consolidated financial statements for the year ended March 31, 2020 (Contd.)

-separate component in equity.
-The amount recognised as an expense is adjusted to reflect the actual number of stock options that vest.
+All services received in exchange for the grant of any share-based payment are measured at their fair values on the grant date and is recognized as an employee expense, in the profit or loss with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the options.
+The increase in equity recognized in connection with share-based payment transaction is presented as a separate component in equity.
+The amount recognized as an expense is adjusted to reflect the actual number of stock options that vest.